Things to do

-If you’d like to get involved in improving and designing the services and support for children in care and those leaving care, you can join Nottinghamshire’s care leavers group - “No Labels”.
+If you’d like to get involved in improving and designing the services and support for children in care and those leaving care, you can join Nottinghamshire’s Children in Care Council.
 We want to hear your views on how to make things better for children in care and care leavers like you.

-Some care leavers have had life-changing experiences after getting involved in No Labels, finding their self-esteem, confidence and skills growing hugely, helping them to make new friends, travel, make a positive difference for children in care and to find a good job.
+Some care leavers have had life-changing experiences after getting involved in the group.
+They have built their self-esteem, confidence and other useful life skills.
+This has helped them to make new friends, travel, make a positive difference for children in care and to find a good job.
 This could be you!
-Talk to your personal adviser if you’d like to get involved, or contact Emma Betteridge on 01623 626972 or firstname.lastname@example.org
+Talk to your personal adviser if you’d like to get involved, or contact the Participation Team on 01623 626972 or YouthService.BusinessSupport@nottscc.gov.uk

 If you want to get your voice heard on a national level, then you might want to vote in national elections and to do that you need to enrol on the Electoral Register.
 This also makes it easier to do other things such as applying for housing, your passport or a bank account.

-Like other people, you’ll want to find time to relax and enjoy yourself and meet new people from time to time and we want to help you with this if this is what you want to do.
+Like other people, you might want to find time to relax and enjoy yourself and meet new people from time to time and we’ll help you with this if this is what you want to do.

-If you fancy an adventure, we will take you on a free annual residential or day trip to one of our outdoor and environmental centres in the Peak District and around Nottinghamshire.
+If you fancy an adventure, we will take you on an annual free residential or day trip to one of our outdoor and environmental centres in the Peak District and around Nottinghamshire.
 If you want to organise your own trips, they offer unique and affordable opportunities, covering a wide range of outdoor adventures and environmental activities.
-You can find out more here http://www.nottinghamshire.gov.uk/education/outdoor-and-environmental-education/outdoor-education/about
+You can find out more here Outdoor and Environmental Activities

 If you live in supported housing, there will be a range of leisure activities available for you to get involved in such as sports, fitness and adventure activities, day trips, art and craft, nature and gardening clubs and user forums.
 There will also be opportunities for you to get into volunteering.
 Talk to your housing support or key worker or personal adviser if you’d like to get involved.

-If you are interested in other volunteering opportunities contact your local CVS (Community and Voluntary Service).
-Look in the district council information section at the end of the document) or take a look at these websites – www.Do-it.org, www.vinspired.org.uk and www.volunteerics.org.
+If you are interested in other volunteering opportunities contact your local CVS (Community and Voluntary Service) via the contacts below:

 Volunteering opportunities and community projects